fairdirect/foodrescue-content/README.md

 ## 2. Repository Structure

 **A self-contained repository.** Source code is everything to reliably build the outputs.
 External libraries can be omitted as long as they can be reliably obtained on demand in the required version.
 The latter is difficult for datasets.
 For example, the Open Food Facts dataset utilized here does not come in versioned releases.
 So to make build outputs reproducible and allow error isolation, relevant subsets of the Open Food Facts dataset are included in this repository.
-That data is not compressed, allowing for space-efficiently handling of revisions by git.
+That data is not compressed, allowing for space-efficiently handling of revisions by Git.

 **Files and folders.**